Employment Relations Act 2000

 You could also call this:

-You are discriminated against in your job if your employer or their representative treats you unfairly because of certain reasons.
-These reasons are listed in section 105, and they also include your union membership or involvement in union activities, as explained in section 107.
+You are discriminated against at work if your employer treats you unfairly because of certain reasons.
+These reasons are listed in section 105 or because of your union membership status or involvement in union activities as stated in section 107.
+Your employer might refuse to give you the same benefits or opportunities as other employees with similar skills and experience.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.